Home

 Whale Watching on California's Central Coast

-The San Francisco Bay area offers many choices for whale watching boat tours.
-Find out which is best for your itinerary and reserve your seat!
-For a starting point, check out San Francisco Whale Tours.
-Offering 2.5 hour tours starting at $120 per person, you are likely to see not only whales but, harbor seals and incredible views of the Golden Gate Bridge as well.
+The San Francisco Bay area offers many choices for whale-watching boat tours.
+Golden Gate Whale Watch is fffering 2.5 hour tours starting at $120 per person.
+You are likely to see not only whales but, harbor seals, dolphins, porpoises, sea bird colonies, and incredible views of the Golden Gate Bridge as well.
+Boats depart from Pier 39, just off The Embarcadero.

 Monterey Bay enjoys two whale-watching seasons: mid-December to mid-April for gray whales, dolphins, and killer whales, and mid-April through mid-December for humpback, blue whales, and killer whales.
 Visitors can observe them from the shore in Monterey Submarine Canyon and Santa Cruz, which features whales off coast at any time of the year.
-If you still haven't got your fix of marine wildlife after whale watching by boat or land, make sure to tour the world-renowned Monterey Bay Aquarium, which offers hours of fun and educational opportunities for the whole family.
+If you prefer a boat cruise, Monterey Bay Whale Watch offers 4-hour morning trips and 3-hour afternoon trips year-round.
+You can see gray whales, humpback whales, blue whales, dolphins, porpoises, killer whales, sea otters, seals, sea lions, and much more.
+Tickets start at $76.32.

 Whale watching in Southern California

-Orange County offers cruises out of Newport Harbor and Dana Point, that is home to large pods of whales, dolphins, and sea lions.
-Dana Wharf Sportfishing & Whale Watching offers 2-hour tours all year.
-Newport Landing Whale Watching offers tours three times per day.
-On Newport Beach’s Balboa Peninsula, Davey’s Locker provides whale-watching cruises several times per day.
-The underwater Newport Canyon is one of the whales' favorite feeding ground.
+Orange County offers cruises out of Newport Harbor and Dana Point, which is home to large pods of whales, dolphins, and sea lions.
+Dana Wharf Sportfishing & Whale Watching offers 2-hour tours starting at $55.
+Newport Landing Whale Watching offers tours three times per day for $30 per person.
+On Newport Beach’s Balboa Peninsula, Davey’s Locker provides 2.5-hour whale-watching cruises several times per day.
+Tickets start at $30.
+You will also see dolphins, sea lions, and pelicans.
+The underwater Newport Canyon is one of the whales' favorite feeding grounds.
 The best period is from December through April, though there is plenty to see here all year round.

 Over 20,000 gray whales pass San Diego from mid-December to mid-March.
 Cabrillo National Monument on Point Loma Peninsula is the most popular observation post.
 In January, as many as eight grays can be seen every hour.
 This month features "Whale Watch Weekend" programs with kids' activities and special educational presentations.